apache/cassandra-java-driver/driver-tests/osgi/README.md

 # OSGi Example

-A simple example application that demonstrates using the Java Driver in an OSGi service.
+A simple test for the Java Driver in an OSGi environment.

 `MailboxService` is an OSGi service that uses Cassandra to store messages that can be retrieved by email address.